tangledpath/ruby-state-machine/README.md

 ## ruby-state-machine
 A full-featured state machine gem for use within ruby.
-It can be used in Rails, but it isn't required.
-This was written because I required a state machine that allowed different actions to be performed based on the previous and current events, as well as injecting logic (a "decider") to determine the next event.
+It can also be used in Rails.
+This was written because we required a state machine that allowed different actions to be performed based on the previous and current events, as well as injecting logic (a "decider") to determine the next event.

 ## Installation: